tatou-tatou/dotfiles/.panel/README.md

     pkill not-stat ; not-stat -<x>

-Do not forget to kill the *not-stat* process before calling it, else the three seconds wait will not work properly.
+**Do not forget** to kill the *not-stat* process before calling it, else the three seconds wait will not work properly.

-###With mpcron
+###With mpdcron
-On each song change (or mpd event, like play/pause), [mpdcron](https://bbs.archlinux.org/viewtopic.php?pid=1354247) will execute the following:
+On each song change or mpd event (like play/pause), [mpdcron](https://bbs.archlinux.org/viewtopic.php?pid=1354247) will execute the following:

     pkill not-stat ; not-stat -m &